stephantul/stephantul.github.io/_posts/2019-05-2-tokenizationspacy.markdown

     # ["dog's", '   ', 'are', 'funny', '    ', 'haaa.']
 ```

-This can be remedied by removing the double spaces before passing them to `spacy`.
+This can be remedied by removing the double spaces before passing them to spacy.

 Unsurprisingly, people have asked [about this before](https://github.com/explosion/spaCy/issues/379).
-As Matthew Honnibal, the creator of `spacy`, kindly points out, splitting on space is a bad idea.
+As Matthew Honnibal, the creator of spacy, kindly points out, splitting on space is a bad idea.
 This is because the other components in the `spacy` pipeline have never seen the "un-tokenized" tokens we're presenting to them.
 A better idea is to remerge them afterwards, so here's a snippet showing you how to remerge sentences.